 Where do I bring my child on the first day of school?

 All Pre-K and Kindergarten students are dropped off and picked up in their classrooms by their parents or caregivers throughout the year.
 1st graders are dropped off in the driveway at the main entrance.
 2nd graders are dropped off at the ramp on W. 97th Street.
 Grades 3 through 5 go to the School Yard.
-Children who take the yellow school bus or participate in the free breakfast program will be escorted to their classroom from the cafeteria.
+Children who take the yellow school bus will be escorted to their classroom.
 See the Arrivals & Dismissal page for full details.

 Will I be expected to leave at drop-off, or can I stick around in the classroom?